European ground squirrel: Breeding

 After emerging from hibernation in the spring, mating takes place during April or May.
 The gestation period is about twenty six days and five to eight young are born in a chamber deep in the burrow.
 They are naked and blind and their eyes open at about 4 weeks old.
 The female feeds them for six weeks and soon after that they are ready to leave the burrow.
 They reach maturity the following spring and may live for eight to ten years.

 Status

 The European ground squirrel is listed as being endangered by the IUCN in its Red List of Threatened Species.
 This is because the population trend is downward and it is believed that, over the last ten years, the population has diminished by more than 30%.
-The southern and the northwestern and northern parts of the range are most seriously affected.
+The southern, northwestern and northern parts of the range are most seriously affected.
 The main threats are the conversion of grassland and pasture to cultivated fields or to forestry, and the abandonment of grassland and its reversion to unsuitable tall grass meadows and bushy habitats that do not suit the animal.
 Urbanization and road building have sometimes fragmented communities and prevented recolonisation of empty sites.